 In colonial times, the English required colonists to grow hemp needed for cordage, textiles, paper, and other uses, and it continued to serve those purposes in America, long after the Revolutionary War.
 In the 19th century, Missouri, Kentucky, and Illinois were key producers of hemp, but the need for the product tanked when the invention of steamships cut the demand for the sails and cordage for sailing ships.
 The industry faced another major downturn when tariffs on Asian jute were lifted, offering a cheaper market for materials.

 After World War 1, the need for hemp diminished, but an increasing anxiety about recreational cannabis gripped the nation, as captured in the 1936 film, Reefer Madness.
 The Marihuana Tax Act was passed in 1937 to discourage farmers from growing it.
 The outbreak of World War 2 created a serious need for hemp in a tight market.
 The government encouraged farmers to grow it for the war effort, lifting the Marihuana Tax Act temporarily for added incentive.
 The government produced the black and white film, Hemp for Victory to increase farmer’s enthusiasm.

 Once the war ended, production once again stopped, and the United States entered the longest period since the first settlers came to America without a thriving hemp industry.
-This year, Senate Majority Leader Mitch McConnell introduced the Hemp Farming Act of 2018.
-It was signed into law in December 2018 and officially removed hemp and its extracts from the category of Schedule 1 drugs and allow farmers to grow it.
+In 2018, Senate Majority Leader Mitch McConnell introduced the Hemp Farming Act of 2018.
+It was signed into law in December 2018 and officially removed hemp and its extracts from the category of Schedule 1 drugs.